European driving licence: 4th European Driving Licence Directive

 These proposals would have to be considered through the usual EU legislative procedure before coming into effect.

+The Directive (EU) 2025/2205 (also unofficially called 4th European Driving Licence Directive) was published in the Official Journal of the European Union on 5 November 2025, and entered into force on 25 November 2025.
+It will be fully applicable from 26 November 2029.

 European digital driving licence

 On 21 October 2025, the European Parliament approved the creation of a European digital driving licence, valid throughout the EU, according to the internationally recognized ISO standard (ISO/IEC 18013-5) and compatible with the upcoming EU Digital Identity Wallet (EUDI) in accordance with eIDAS 2.0.
 This is a standardised European digital driving licence, as per the new 'Proposal for a Revision of the Directive on Driving Licences' on 1 March 2023.

 Preceding digital (mobile) driving licences

 In July 2019, Norway was the first EU/EEA country to issue a mobile version of its driving licence using a proprietary app on a nationwide basis.
 This was preceded by limited trial in Finland from 2018-2020.
 Since then, mobile driving licences have been available in Austria, Denmark, France, Greece, Iceland, Poland, Portugal and Spain.
 These digital/mobile driving licences all have proprietary implementations and are not valid outside their issuing country.